MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/delete-legacy-cds-database.md

 ### Invalid EnvironmentName or DatabaseId

-The following error occurrs if the GUID values you captured for the environment and namespace are not valid.
+The following error occurs if the GUID values you captured for the environment and namespace are not valid.
 You should double-check the values and try again.

 ```powershell
 StatusCode              : NotFound